The Confusion of Love

 Reading time: 8 minutes

 Yet what is love?
-Also here Fromm provides not only interesting ideas, but hands us material to learn, practise, cultivate, and master.
+Also here Fromm provides not only thought provocing ideas, but hands us material to learn from, practice, cultivate, and master.
 For instance, he describes five types, or objects, of love: brotherly love, motherly love, erotic love, love for self, and love of God.
-Let’s elaborate on these, because in their descriptions are the clues with which we can work.
+Let’s elaborate on these, because in their descriptions are many clues with which we can work.

 Contrary to the above types of love, erotic love is by its very nature exclusive because it is the craving for complete fusion, for union with one other person.
 However, according to Fromm, it might also be the most deceptive type of love, because without brotherly love already being manifest in both individuals, what they call ‘love’ is either based on greed, possessiveness, or anxiety for loneliness.
 Therefore, if ‘I love you’ doesn’t simultaneously mean: ‘I love in you all of humanity, all that is alive.
 I love in you also myself,’ then whatever it is that we call ‘love’ is not actually love, but something else that we confuse for love.

-A second interesting way where love is confused for something else can be found in couples who pretend to have love only for each other.
-In such cases they are finding mutual grounds, topics of interest (or hate), or anything else which creates the idea of fusion with another under the assumption of ‘us against the world’.
-Here, again, anxiety for separateness is usually the basis for our conduct, for many of us would rather be in an unsatisfying or harmful relationship than no relationship at all.
-In most cases such relationships are not sustainable, or at the least will not contribute much to create a tolerant and caring environment – either for themselves, or for others.
+A second, and interesting way where love is confused for something else, can be found in couples who pretend to have love only for each other.
+In such cases they are finding mutual grounds, topics of interest (or hate), or anything else which creates the idea of fusion with another, under the assumption of ‘us against the world’.
+Here, again, the anxiety for separateness is usually the basis for our conduct, for many of us would rather be in an unsatisfying or harmful relationship than no relationship at all.
+In most cases, such relationships are not sustainable, or at least will not contribute much to create a tolerant and caring environment – either for themselves, or for others.

-Finally let’s look at sexual desire for a moment.
+Let’s finalize our investigation on erotic love by looking at sexual desire for a moment.
 It is true that sexual desire aims at fusion, but it can be stimulated by the anxiety for aloneness, vanity, the desire to conquer or be conquered, or the wish to hurt or even destroy, as much as it can be stimulated by love.
-However, when it is stimulated by love, it is blended with a feeling of deep tenderness; while greediness or the need for conquering are completely lacking.
+However, when it is stimulated by love, it is blended with a feeling of deep tenderness; while greediness, or the need for conquering, are completely lacking.

 The love for self is often confused with selfishness, but in the West these terms are interchangeably used.
 Calvin calls self-love ‘a pest’, and Freud saw narcissism in it.
 From that perspective, love and self-love are mutually exclusive, and the more we have of one, the less we have of the other.
 Moreover, if love for another is virtuous, then self-love automatically becomes a vice.